-The Sierra Fund’s various types of fund allow donors to tailor their gifts to their personal interests and also provide maximum impact.
+The Sierra Fund’s various types of funds allow donors to tailor their gifts to their personal interests and also provide maximum impact.

-ISIS Fund is the heart of The Sierra Fund’s strategic investment plan for the Sierra.
-Through this fund, The Sierra Fund targets grants and loans to nonprofit organizations involved in critical environmental battles throughout the region.
+Sierra Investment Services are at the heart of The Sierra Fund’s strategic investment plan for the Sierra.
+Through this program, The Sierra Fund targets grants and loans to nonprofit organizations involved in critical environmental battles throughout the region.

 Sarah Forslund Fund for Environmental Leadership is a memorial Donor Advised Fund.
 The Fund betters the world through furthering the values by which Sarah Forslund lived her life: developing effective environmental leadership, supporting strong communities and preserving our natural resources.

 Managed Funds and Designated Funds are permanent or temporary endowment funds the income from which is directed to a particular organization or project.
 In many cases, these are used when The Sierra Fund is the fiscal sponsor of a particular activity.
 Past and present funds of this type include:

 SNC Logo Design Competition Fund – directed funding to involve Sierra students in designing a logo for the new Sierra Nevada Conservancy.